PyCQA/pydocstyle/docs/snippets/config.rst

 ###########

-By default, when finding a configuration file, ``pep257`` tries to inherit the parent directory's configuration and migrate them to the local ones.
+By default, when finding a configuration file, ``pep257`` tries to inherit the parent directory's configuration and merge them to the local ones.

-The migration process is as follows:
+The merge process is as follows:

 * If one of ``select``, ``ignore`` or ``convention`` was specified in the child configuration - Ignores the parent configuration and set the new error codes